bryntum/chronograph/src/guides/CycleResolver.md

 Additionally, we want to calculate every identifier only once.

 ChronoGraph suggest a uniformed approach to dealing with such cycles, that, when used in a disciplined way, solves the problem and keeps the code clean.
-It is still an evolving area, so we very welcome feedback on it.

 Problem formulation